greg-raven/Impeachment-Chronicles/_posts/2020-01-22-whistleblower-was-overheard-in-2017-discussing-with-ally-how-to-remove-trump.md

 It’s not clear who the mutual friend and national security attorney was whom the analyst turned to for additional help after meeting with Schiff’s staff.
 But people familiar with the matter say that former Justice Department national security lawyer David Laufman involved himself early on in the whistleblower case.

 Also a former CIA officer, Laufman was promoted by the Obama administration to run counterintelligence cases, including the high-profile investigations of Clinton’s classified emails and the Trump campaign’s alleged ties to Russia.
 Laufman sat in on Clinton’s July 2016 FBI interview.
 He also signed off on the wiretapping of a Trump campaign adviser, which the Department of Justice inspector general determined was conducted under false pretenses involving doctored emails, suppression of exculpatory evidence, and other malfeasance.
-Laufman’s office was implicated in a report detailing the surveillance misconduct.
+Laufman’s office was implicated in the inspector general’s report detailing the surveillance misconduct.

 Laufman could not be reached for comment.